phuvf/phuvf/README.md

 ### Air Suburbia (EE TV advert)
 ![EE land a plane remotely][suburbia]

-Using OpenReach FTTP connection to send multiple video, data and audio feeds between a residential property, and airport and an airplane.
+Using an OpenReach FTTP connection to send multiple video, data and audio feeds between an airplane, and airport and a house in Harrow.

 ### Coolman's Universe NFT activation
 ![Coolman's Universe][coolman]

-NFT activation event in NYC where NFT owners could see and interact with their custom character using RFID scanning.
+Crypto activation event in NYC where NFT owners could see and interact with their custom character using RFID scanning.
 Biggest win: custom-built space invaders!

 ### Nike Air Max Day
 ![Nike AMD][nike-amd]